jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (7) This section supplements the general permission.
 The general limitations still apply.

 ### DB 29 Apportionment when land acquired with other property
-If a person derives income under sections CB 6A to CB 14 (which relate to the disposal of land) from the disposal of land, and the land is acquired together with other property, the cost of acquisition must be apportioned between the land and the other property.
+If a person derives income under any of sections CB 6A to CB 14 and CZ 39 (which relate to the disposal of land) from the disposal of land, and the land is acquired together with other property, the cost of acquisition must be apportioned between the land and the other property.

 ### DB 30 Cost of certain minerals
 When this section applies